Pentagram designs a Harry Potter font, and it’s magical

 Warner Bros. looked to the branding experts at Pentagram for help, tapping the agency to create the logo for the movie as well as a typeface that could be used on all the film’s promotional materials, from social media and trailers to product packaging, as well as for the titles within the film itself.
 “Warner Bros. likes to have a proprietary typeface so they can have something ownable and recognizable that suits the brand,” says Emily Oberman, the Pentagram partner who led the project.
 “It is also a handy way to help all the various agencies and companies that work with the film to stay on brand.”

 Along with the typeface, cleverly called “Crimes New Roman,” Oberman and her team created a logo for the film that shimmers like polished silver, its carved letters evocative of magic, intrigue, and the epic quests that remain at the heart of today’s fantasy stories.
 It was inspired by the Deathly Hallows, a group of objects that make the wizard who owns them invincible, which play a role in the new film as well as in the original Harry Potter series.
 An “I” in the title becomes the Elder Wand, the most powerful wand in existence.
 An “A” becomes a triangular symbol for the invisibility cloak, which hides the wearer from the world.
 And the “G” in Grindelwald symbolizes the round resurrection stone, which can conjure the spirits of the dead.
-Each of the three letters have flames erupting from them, a nod to the story that the Deathly Hallows were forged in fire.
+Each of the three letters have flames erupting from them, a nod to a fire-related plot point in the new movie.
 The rest of the letterforms are from Crimes New Roman, meant to evoke the carved wood of wands.

 Oberman didn’t just create the identity for Grindelwald–she and her team also helped establish the naming convention for the sequel.
 Oberman describes how she looked through scores of naming conventions, like how the Jason Bourne series always includes the character’s name in its sequels (like The Bourne Identity or The Bourne Ultimatum), or how the original Harry Potter series’s movies are always titled Harry Potter and the XYZ.
 Ultimately, she landed on a hierarchy where the final movie logo has “Fantastic Beasts” nestled above the full title.
 “For me the thrill is being involved in it in a way that’s not just doing the graphic design, but being able to work with Warner Bros. and [J.K.
 Rowling’s agency] the Blair Partnership to help figure out the structure,” Oberman says.